nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `listg c/G06` Lists all groups in the class `G06`

 ### Deleting a Group: `deleteg` [Coming Soon]
-Delete a group from classMATE by their index in the group list
+Delete a group from ClassMATE by their index in the group list

 Format: `deleteg INDEX`